Skip to main content

 If their predictions are incorrect, then readers have to stop reading.
 They feel confused; they wonder where they went wrong.
 They have to go back and re-read the last part to figure out what they missed.

 Readers are not aware that they are constantly predicting what will come next.
-They do, however, feel uncomfortable with a text when their subconscious predictions are wrong.
+They do, however, feel uncomfortable when their subconscious predictions are wrong.
 They stop reading, they feel confused or disoriented, they feel like the text is heavy and complicated and hard to read.
 All of these feelings can be caused by a text that does not meet the reader's expectations.

 What readers expect